 Contract Warehouse: A 3rd party storage facility that offers specialized services that can be hired by companies to fulfill their warehousing needs is called a contract warehouse.
 These specialized warehouses are often equipped with warehouse management technology which may take time to implement in a private warehouse.

 Cost and Freight (CFR): A legal term used in international trade, a CFR is used to specify the terms and conditions under which a seller will deliver goods via sea.
 Cost and freight is a commonly used International Commercial Term, a set of globally recognized terms that help to create a standard for foreign trade contracts and are published and regularly updated by the International Chamber of Commerce (ICC).

-Custom Alerts and Notifications: This is a customer experience feature that is a part of a transportation automation platform like LogiNext Mile which helps enterprises deliver a great end customer experience.
+Custom Alerts and Notifications: This is a customer experience feature that is part of a transportation automation platform like LogiNext Mile which helps enterprises deliver a great end-customer experience.
 For instance, alerts regarding a change in ETA or proactive feedback collection to ensure customer satisfaction and other such minor details which go a long way in ensuring a great customer experience.

 Delivery Logistics Platform: A one-stop software platform through which operation managers can plan trips, have visibility over operations, and track deliveries to give end-customers accurate ETAs is a delivery logistics platform.

 Delivery Management Software: Cloud-based SaaS technology used by enterprises in the business of moving goods and parcels in an efficient manner is called Delivery Management Software.
 Previously, companies like Oracle and SAP provided this software which is also known as a transportation management system, and in the last few years, new age software like LogiNext Mile have taken over which are known as transport management systems 2.0.